prabhic/rich-ctl/README.md

+[WIP - Current Status - rich ctl works, But as long as terminal itself doesn't have full support, still I see issue, so essentailly this is not yet solving issue]

 Note: I wanted indic langauge support for python based console applications.
 Rich library is a great library for console applications.
 But it does not support complex scripts.
 So I created this library.
 So just tryied this, project.
 But not solved the essental issue.
 I think Terminal rendering is not supporting complex scripts.
 Still investigation to be done what else can be done.